MeterAppLLC/meter-help-center/pages/help/pro-features/toll_estimate.en-US.md

 # How to calculate a Toll?

-Take the following action
+Take the following action.

-* Start a trip > Search for a destination > (If there is a toll on the route, the toll is added automatically.)
+* Start a trip > Search for a destination > (If there is a toll on the route, the toll is added automatically).

 **Calculate toll fees**
 When you are computing a route, a custom route, or a route matrix, you may want to take into consideration any toll fees